-- 1. In the Cb Protection console, choose Administration > System Configuration and click the Licensing tab. - 2.
-In the Carbon Black Server panel, uncheck the Receive Watchlist Events box and click the Update button. - 3.
-Check the Receive Watchlist Events box and click the Update button.
+- 1. In the CB Protection console: - If you are running v7.2.3, choose Administration > System Configuration. and click the Licensing tab. - If you are running v8.0.0, click the Administration (gear) icon and choose System Configuration and click the Licensing tab. - 2.
+In the CB Response panel, uncheck the Receive Watchlist Events box and click the Update button. - Check the Receive Watchlist Events box and click the Update button.
 A new key is generated. - 4.
-Verify on both servers that there is a successful connection between the Cb Protection server and the Cb Response server.
+Verify on both servers that there is a successful connection between the CB Protection server and the CB Response server.

-Server Integration Features in the Cb Protection Console
+Integration Features in the CB Protection Console